MSc Tropical Paediatrics

 The curriculum has been designed to take account of current national and international priorities and policies in the field of tropical paediatrics.
 It aims to:

 A full scholarship is available, plus additional funding for a limited number of other students.
-Scholarship forms sent to students who submit application forms.
+Scholarship forms sent to students who hold conditional offers.